cla-bit/PayStackEase/docs/source/aplans.rst

         :type name: str
         :param amount: The amount of the plan
         :type amount: int
         :param interval: The interval of the plan.
-Values: ``Interval.value.value``
         :type interval: str
         :param send_invoices: Whether or not to send invoices
         :type send_invoices: bool